zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ### Downloading a Dataset

-There's not much work to be done without a robust dataset to fuel our project (or in this case our vector database), so let's import one.
-Given the goal we're working towards is to leverage a vector database to run searches on food recipes most similar to user provided queries, this obviously means we'll need a dataset of recipes to work with.
+There's not much work to be done without a robust dataset to load into our vector database, so let's import one.
+Given the goal we're working towards is to leverage a vector database to run searches on food recipes most similar to user provided queries, this means we'll need a dataset of recipes to work with.
 Luckily for us, I've gone ahead and curated a dataset of roughly ~1900 recipes by scraping www.bodybuilding.com.

 We don't need to do anything fancy here - we'll simply fetch the dataset URL from Github, download the file text, and convert it to JSON before storing the output in a pandas dataframe.